San Cristobal De Las Casas and Palenque: Travel Guide for 2023

 Now, I will share a complete tour with 15 tips and the main attractions of the beautiful and welcoming San Cristobal de las Casas in Chiapas.

-TOP things to do in San Cristobal de las Casas, Chiapas
+Top things to do in San Cristobal de las Casas, Chiapas

-1. Stay in a good hotel
+1. Stay in a comfortable hotel

 2. Tour the Temple and former Convent of Santo Domingo